elizarpif/experiments/database-replication/readme.md

-a repo for checking replication for Postgresql, Clickhouse(zookeeper) and check neo4j
+a repo for checking replication for Postgresql, Clickhouse(zookeeper)